 Congregational Statement of Faith

 Northwest Hills Community Church is committed to biblical fidelity and the Lordship of Jesus Christ.
 Our Confession of Faith is comprised of two tiers; namely, the Congregational Statement of Faith and the Statement of Theological Distinctives.
 Our Congregational Statement of Faith represents ‘mere Christianity,' as well as some of the more rudimentary theological distinctives of our church.
 For this reason, we require all members to affirm the Congregational Statement of Faith.
-Additionally, and in unity with the historic church, we believe and confess the Apostles’, Nicene and Chalcedonian Creeds as accurate representations of Scripture’s teaching.
+Additionally, and in unity with the historic church, we believe and confess the Apostles’, Nicene, Chalcedonian, and Athanasian Creeds as accurate representations of Scripture’s teaching.

 The Word of God

 The sixty-six books contained in the Protestant canon are the Word of God.
 The Bible is completely inerrant and infallible, and is a product of the Holy Spirit’s inspiration.
 The Bible alone is the infallible rule of Christian faith and practice.

 There is only one God at all times in in all places.
 He is uncreated, eternal, personal, omnipotent, omniscient, immutable, and distinct from his creation.
 The one being of God eternally exists in three persons; namely the Father, Son, and Holy Spirit.